-Football fans may have to wait until Sunday to watch the Super Bowl--but for those who just can't get enough, we've compiled a list of the most incredible Super Bowl related facts and figures for you on the heels of the big game; From how many people will be tuned-in, to how many blades of grass are on the field--and everything in between.
+Football fans may have to wait until Sunday to watch the Super Bowl – but for those who just can't get enough, we've compiled a list of the most incredible Super Bowl related facts and figures for you in honor of the big game.
+From how many people will be tuned-in, to how many blades of grass are on the field – and everything in between.
 If you've ever wondered what the carbon-footprint of the Super Bowl is, or if you'd like to know how many Olympic-sized swimming pools worth of beer is drunk during the game, we've got the answers here.

 WHO WILL BE WATCHING?